<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 For each of the above key parameters of a smart battery, it is the software and algorithms that manage the performance to make the battery pack smart.
 To get the most run time out of a custom battery pack, the engineering team spends a significant amount of time designing and testing different ways to save power during battery operation to minimize the current drain wherever possible.

 Sometimes this is referred to as demand management, but it is one of the most critical ways to maximize the run time and life span of a custom battery pack.
-For example, a common practice in demand management is a feedback loop between the battery and the custom charger which provides automatic compensation to keep the battery within its desired operating parameters at that specific moment.
-This is important because every time a battery is re-engaged with the charger, the feedback loop can give different information on everything from state of charge or the pack, the capacity of each cell in the pack, to the temperature that the pack is currently at, just to name a few.
-Each one of those parameters and many others, will determine inside the software how the pack will be recharged at that moment.
+For example, a common practice in demand management is a feedback loop between the battery and the custom charger, which provides automatic compensation to keep the battery within its desired operating parameters at that specific moment.
+This is important because every time a battery is re-engaged with the charger, the feedback loop can give different information on everything from the state of charge or the pack, the capacity of each cell in the pack, to the temperature that the pack is currently at, just to name a few.
+Each one of those parameters and many others will determine, inside the software, how the pack will be recharged at that moment.

-Understanding the best ways to manage the operation or all the different software, firmware, drivers, and hardware is what differentiates the best battery products apart from their peers.
-Small things like turning functionality on and off when not in use can improve your user experience as the battery will hold a charge longer and will have a much longer life.
+Understanding the best ways to manage the operation of all the different software, firmware, drivers, and hardware is what differentiates the best battery products from their peers.
+Small things like turning functionality on and off when not in use can improve your user experience, as the battery will hold a charge longer and will have a much longer life.
 With technologies changing so rapidly, keeping ahead of the curve in smart battery technology is a full-time job.

 Topics: Battery Packs